 Six easy tips to ditch menopausal constipation

-Updated: 4 days ago
+- 3 days ago

 We Brits don’t tend to talk about our bowel habits—unless we are making jokes, of course.

-It’s one of the reasons why many people simply accept constipation as ‘one of those things’, something that we just have to get on with.
+It’s one of the reasons why many people simply accept constipation as ‘one of those things,’ something that we just have to get on with.

 If you’ve never really discussed bowel movements with anyone, how do you know if you are going to the toilet as much as you should?

 Likewise, if we never talk about how different stages of life affect our toilet habits, how could you possibly know that constipation is one of the symptoms that can easily crop up during menopause?
-So, can menopause or perimenopase cause constipation?
+So, can menopause or perimenopause cause constipation?

 Yes, it can, and it’s one symptom that can be addressed with simple lifestyle changes.